yzhang511/yzhang511.github.io/index.md

 ### Recent News

 - 10/2025:
-    - 🎉 🎉 🎉 Excited to share that our team (**BIT**) earned **1st place** on both the [**Brain-to-Text 2024**](https://eval.ai/web/challenges/challenge-page/2099/leaderboard/4944) and [**Brain-to-Text 2025**](https://www.kaggle.com/competitions/brain-to-text-25/leaderboard) benchmarks!
+    - 🎉 Excited to share that our team (**BIT**) earned **1st place** on both the [**Brain-to-Text 2024**](https://eval.ai/web/challenges/challenge-page/2099/leaderboard/4944) and [**Brain-to-Text 2025**](https://www.kaggle.com/competitions/brain-to-text-25/leaderboard) benchmarks!

 - 09/2025:
-    - My paper was accepted at NeurIPS 2025: *"Inpainting the Neural Picture: Inferring Unrecorded Brain Area Dynamics from Multi-Animal Datasets"*.
+    - 🎉 Our paper was accepted at NeurIPS 2025: *"Inpainting the Neural Picture: Inferring Unrecorded Brain Area Dynamics from Multi-Animal Datasets"*.
-    - My first-authored paper was accepted by the Neuron journal: *"Exploiting correlations across trials and behavioral sessions to improve neural decoding"*.
+    - 🎉 My first-authored paper was accepted by the Neuron journal: *"Exploiting correlations across trials and behavioral sessions to improve neural decoding"*.

 - 05/2025 - 09/2025:
     - Worked on a summer internship at [**CTRL-Labs at Meta**](https://about.fb.com/news/2021/03/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/) on EMG-based neural interfaces.
     - Gave a talk at [**The Final Frontier of AI Workshop**](https://www.simonsfoundation.org/event/self-supervised-learning-the-final-frontier-of-ai/) hosted by Flatiron Institute in New York about *"Building towards a brain-wide foundation model at single-cell, single-spike resolution"*.

 - 04/2025:
-    - My first-authored paper was accepted at ICML 2025 as a spotlight: *"Neural Encoding and Decoding at Scale."*
+    - 🎉 My first-authored paper was accepted at ICML 2025 as a spotlight: *"Neural Encoding and Decoding at Scale."*

 - 03/2025:
     - Gave a talk at the [**Building a Foundation Model for the Brain Workshop**](https://neurofm-workshop.github.io/) at COSYNE in Montreal, Canada on *"Building towards a brain-wide foundation model at single-cell, single-spike resolution."*